 Unfortunately, we do not offer embossing services.

 Sure, we offer a broad range of graphic design services including logo design, layout, color separations, page imposition and more.
 If you require these services, please contact us about your specific project.

 How long will my job take?

-Turnaround time can vary greatly depending on the type of job it is and when your files come in.
-But as a general rule of thumb, digital jobs will take anywhere from 2-4 business days, and offset jobs will take 4-7 business days.
-If you need your project completed by a certain deadline, we can usually (but not always) accommodate it, but a rush charge of 20% of the total cost will apply.
-In order to begin your job, we’ll need your print-ready files and a deposit of 50% of the total job cost.
+Turnaround times are based on your approval on either a PDF (digital) or printed proof that we supply to you.
+Turnaround times do not begin when you send us your files.
+If you need your project completed by a certain deadline, we can usually (but not always) accommodate it for a rush fee.
+Rush fees are a percentage of your estimate and will vary depending on the project specifications.
+In order to begin your job, we will need your print-ready files and a deposit of 50% of the total job cost.
 Rush jobs must be paid in full up front.

-What kinds of files do you accept?
+What kind of files do you accept?

 What does “print-ready” mean, exactly?

 The term “print-ready” means that your file adheres to our file guidelines.
 We recommend reading over them very carefully and double-checking everything before you send us your file.
 Although many of these guidelines are pretty universal, every shop is a little bit different.
 Just because your file worked for your previous printer does not mean it will work for us.
 If you are struggling to understand something, please contact us and we will walk you through it, step-by-step.

 What are bleeds?
 Do I have to use them?